 I was in shock and awe and my sweet baby was placed on my chest, A BOY!
 Somehow I sort of knew it was a boy.
 I didn't cry.
 I just stared and held and felt the sweet (albeit temporary) physical relief.
 I was in another world and my body felt like a limp noodle but my baby was here.
 His cord was allowed to pulse for several minutes before my husband cut it.

 I don't remember exactly how the birth of the placenta happened.
 I'm sure there were a few more contractions and more pushing.
 My pushing in the third stage always feels so forced.
 I don't have a super strong urge then and my body feels so weak but somehow or other we did it.
 I also was able to start nursing my babe sometime during this time.
-I did have a tear from that quick pushing despite my doctor's attempt at warm compresses and massage.
+I did have a tear likely from that quick pushing and position despite my doctor's attempt at warm compresses.
 I was stitched up sometime during this time and even with the lidocaine it hurt like the dickens.

 His labor was about 10 hours long, give or take, and we named him John Paul (my choice) after the pope who played such a huge role in our reversion to the Faith and our views on love and sexuality.
 His newborn exam was performed and he weighed a sweet little six pounds 15 ounces.
 Pink, healthy, beautiful.
 The doctor and midwife cleaned up, I was able to get up (SUPER dizzy at first) and try to use the bathroom.
 About an hour or two after the birth we were left with our baby and next to no idea what we were doing.
 While hard this was actually really neat because we figured it out and followed our instincts.
-One of the office nurses did come by the next day to check me and the baby and to give me my Rhogam shot since my blood is negative and baby's was positive.
+One of the office nurses did come by the next day to check me and the baby and to give me a Rhogam shot since my blood is negative and baby's was positive, something I didn't question much at the time especially since we knew we wanted more babies.

-I remember a feeling like I had never felt before as I surrendered my baby to the arms of other people.
+I remember a feeling like I had never felt before as I surrendered my baby to the arms of other people even for a few moments.
 It was wild.
 I literally ached to hold my baby again and it was all I could do to not jump up and grab him back during the 23 seconds I would let someone else (besides my husband) hold him.

 Emotionally, having a baby threw me for a total loop.
 We were pretty much on our own.
 The reality of motherhood was shocking to my system and the complete dependence of this tiny very real and vulnerable person was a huge shift in my worldview.
 It was almost scary to me how important I was now in the life of another person.
 We got through it and in some ways are probably stronger for it, though I absolutely could have used more support and mothering of me through this transition.
 There were many many blessings in the way things happened for us, though, even with the struggles.
 I am confident in my instincts as a mother.
 Being on our own in those trying years cemented our little family unit and we have been able to create healthy space and boundaries that have been valuable for our family's growth and goals.